Heart of Worcestershire College: Worcester

 There are several buildings for the college in the city of Worcester.
 One is the All Saints' Building, located on Deansway.
 Following a £298,000 investment from the Worcestershire Local Enterprise Partnership, the college has refurbished and developed its Special Education Needs (SEN) facilities, The Base.

-The Base facilities include a sensory room, a mocked up ‘flat’ to be used to support learners to develop independence skills, refurbished classroom areas and improved access to online facilities which support independent learning, in preparation for employment or living independently.
+The Base facilities include a sensory room, a mocked up 'flat' to be used to support learners to develop independence skills, refurbished classroom areas and improved access to online facilities which support independent learning, in preparation for employment or living independently.

-Its St Andrew's Building has been transformed into a modern, state-of-the-art campus with a Virtual Reality Studio, equipped with both virtual (VR) and augmented (AR) reality headsets and a Data Centre, supported by the organisation's partner Simply Hosting and Worcestershire Local Enterprise Partnership.

-Moreover, the building is also home to its Spires Theatre equipped with computerised lighting system, sound systems and multiple stages and seating positions, predominantly used by its performing arts and music students.
+Moreover, the building is also home to its Spires Theatre, predominantly used by its performing arts and music students.

-Its St Dunstan's Building is dedicated to its creative arts and hair and beauty provision.
-Short-listed for the prestigious AJ Retrofit Awards, this modern building has a commercial salon, Fountains, art and design studios and coffee shop.
+Its St Dunstan's Building is used for its creative arts and hair and beauty provision.
+This building has a commercial salon, Fountains, art and design studios and coffee shop.

-In 2017, the college teamed up with Freedom Leisure and Worcester City Council to develop brand new sports facilities exclusively for its students at Perdiswell Leisure Club.
-Facilities include: fitness studios, football pitch and bespoke teaching classrooms.
+In 2017, the college teamed up with Freedom Leisure and Worcester City Council to develop sports facilities for its students at Perdiswell Leisure Club.
+Facilities include: fitness studios, football pitch and classrooms.

-The Duckworth Centre of Engineering, is home to the college's automotive workshops, following a move from the Northbrook Automotive Centre in 2019, and offers students the opportunity to enhance their studies by applying classroom based learning in a practical environment.
-Working on real vehicles in the workshop, students can build on their knowledge of key vehicle systems, identify and rectify faults, conduct diagnostic checks and learn how to remove and repair engines.
+The Duckworth Centre of Engineering, is home to the college's automotive workshops, following a move from the Northbrook Automotive Centre in 2019.

 As well as its facilities at The Duckworth Centre of Engineering, on Midland Road, Worcester, the college also has engineering facilities at its Cathedral Building.
-Located on Deansway, the building is furnished with workshops and industry standard equipment and hosts its electrical installation and manufacturing courses.
+Located on Deansway, the building hosts its electrical installation and manufacturing courses.